ImtiazVision/Java/Notes.md

 abstract method(s),
 default method(s)`.

 An interface cannot contain constructor(s).
+A class may implement an unlimited number of interfaces.

 ## Polymorphism :